-Ice fishing is one of the things that Northern anglers most look forward to each winter, and most anglers that do this would fish even if they did not catch anything.
-But there is no doubt that catching fish makes the experience a whole lot more fun.
-One of the things you can do to increase your chances of having a good catch is to bring a flasher — aka fish finder or sonar – along with you when you fish.
+Ice fishing is one of the activities that Northern anglers most look forward to each winter, and most anglers will tell you that they enjoy fishing through the ice as much as they enjoy fishing from a boat or shore – just in a different way.
+Getting out on the ice, even on a slow day, is great — but there is no doubt that catching fish makes the experience a whole lot more fun.
+One of the things you can do to increase your chances of having a good catch is to bring an ice fishing flasher — aka fish finder or sonar – along with you when you fish.

 The ice fishing flasher is a sonar-enabled device designed to improve your odds of catching fish.
 They have a design that displays real time sonar so you can see the depth, if fish are passing through, where your lure is, and you can see how the fish are responding to your lure.
 They take a lot of the guessing, and waiting, out of fishing.

 Anglers know that the name Hummingbird represents fish finders that are accurate, dependable, state of the art, and easy to use.
 Most anglers know that a Humminbird should be on any short list of possible flashers.
-The Hummingbird ICE 55 will meet or exceed all of the expectations you have for a fish finder.
+We are big fans of the Hummingbird Ice 45, built on the concept of the Ice 35 but with some digital enhancements.

 You know that winter days create visual limitations.
 This fish flasher has been specifically designed with a fiber-optic display and a backlit LCD screen so that it is easy to read no matter what level of light you are experiencing on your trip.

 You can operate the flasher on a manual setting or an automatic setting.
 On the manual setting you will have four depth scales.
-These scales are at 20 foot, 40 foot, 80 foot, and 200 foot.
+These scales are at 20 feet, 40 feet, 80 feet, and 200 feet.
 If you choose to operate the device on the automatic setting you get seven depth scales.
-These depth scales are at 20 foot, 40 foot, 60 foot, 80 foot, 100 foot, 120 foot, and 200 foot.
+These depth scales are at 20 feet, 40 feet, 60 feet, 80 feet, 100 feet, 120 feet, and 200 feet.

 You get a control pad that has 6 buttons so you can fine tune the device to your preferences.
 You can adjust the gain, the noise, the beam, the color selections, and even the target cursor.
 The color palate can be set to display as Vexilar or Marcum.
-The device comes with a soft sided carry case, and it weighs only 15 pounds.
-It measures only 13.1” x 11.9” x 7.1” so it is easy to carry and does not take up a lot of room in your ice fishing shelter.
+The device comes with a soft sided carry case, and is light enough to be highly-portable.
+It fits easily in a 5-gallon bucket.

 One of the things that make a fish flasher better than other fish flashers is how easy the device is to use.
 This Lowrance fish flasher has an auto tuning sonar so you are not sitting in the cold turning dials hoping to get the sonar tuned in properly.
 The machine adjusts the settings automatically so your sonar is perfectly set.
 It also has a phone style menu so it is easy to see what numbers you have to put in to make the device do what you want it to be doing.